marczz/rest-sphinx-memo/source/Sphinx.rst

    :language: rest

-If you want to experiment with output of Napoleon you can look at the parameters of ``GoogleDocstring`` in the `source code
+If you want to experiment with output of *napoleon* you can look at the parameters of ``GoogleDocstring`` in the `source code
 <https://github.com/sphinx-doc/sphinx/blob/master/sphinx/ext/napoleon/docstring.py>`_

 .. include:: include/commonref.rst